 In late 1991 Parliament passed the Electoral Referendum Act, introduced by Prime Minister Jim Bolger’s National government.
 This brought about a two-part referendum on the electoral system in September 1992.
 Part A asked electors whether they wanted to retain or change the country’s first-past-the-post electoral system.
 Regardless of their vote on the first question, Part B asked electors which one of four alternative electoral systems they would prefer if the country opted for change.

 Although the referendum was a consultative – or indicative – one, the government made clear its intention to hold a binding constitutional referendum if a majority voted for a change.
 Of the 55% of registered electors who took part, 85% chose change, triggering a binding constitutional referendum in 1993.
 In the September 1992 indicative referendum, 71% of those who voted favoured the mixed-member proportional (MMP) electoral system.
-MMP was adopted in preference to first-past-the-post at the 1993 constitutional referendum.
+At the 1993 constitutional referendum, MMP was chosen in preference to first-past-the-post.

 In a comment made in Parliament four days after the 1992 referendum on the voting system, acting Prime Minister Don McKinnon called the result ‘probably one of the most momentous this country has ever had.’
 Opposition Labour leader Mike Moore said of the vote, ‘The people didn’t speak on Saturday.
 They screamed.’1